conformism/cmake-utils/README.md

 - `TARGET_TO_RUN` : Target to run, typically a unittest executable.
 - `TARGETS_TO_COVER` : Targets to produce coverage reports on, typically libraries tested by the unittest executable.
 - `EXCLUDE_FROM_ALL` : Exclude the coverage target from global reports produced by 'coverage' target.
-- `ARGS_GCOVR` : Arguments to pass to gcovr (used for sonarqube reports), especially usefull to specify source coverage filters (`-e` and `-f`) as this is not automatically done as for lcov and llvm-cov.
+- `ARGS_GCOVR` : Arguments to pass to gcovr (used for sonarqube reports), especially useful to specify source coverage filters (`-e` and `-f`) as this is not automatically done as for lcov and llvm-cov.

 ```cmake
 coverage_global()